-The AP English Language and Composition course aligns to introductory college-level rhetoric and writing curriculum, which requires students to develop evidence-based analytic and argumentative essays that proceed through several stages or drafts.
+AP English Language and Composition is an introductory college-level composition course.
+Students cultivate their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts as they explore topics like rhetorical situation, claims and evidence, reasoning and organization, and style.
+This course focuses on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.
 Students evaluate, synthesize, and cite research to support their arguments.
-Through the course, students develop a personal style by making appropriate grammatical, vocabulary, and syntactical choices.
-Additionally, students read and analyze the rhetorical elements and their effects in non-fiction texts, including graphic images as forms of text, from many disciplines and historical periods.
-This prepares students for the Advanced Placement Exam which may earn the student college credit.
+Additionally, they read and analyze rhetorical elements and their effects in nonfiction texts-including images as forms of text- from a range of disciplines and historical periods.
+This course prepares students for the Advanced Placement Exam which may earn the student college credit.